Cancer drugs can cause hair loss or hair thinning. But there are things that you can do to help you cope.

-You also wouldn't have scalp cooling with continuous chemotherapy through a pump or with chemotherapy tablets.
-This is because you would need to wear the cold cap for 24 hours a day.
+When having continuous chemotherapy through a pump or chemotherapy tablets, you can’t have scalp cooling either.
+This is because you would need to wear a cold cap for 24 hours a day.

 You have to spend longer at the hospital having your treatment if you have scalp cooling.
 You need to wear the cold cap for 30 to 45 minutes before you have your drugs.
-It will make you feel cold all over - so wear a jumper or ask for a blanket.
-Hot drinks will help you feel warmer.
-You might find that the cold cap gives you a headache.

-If you're interested in trying a cold cap with your chemotherapy, ask your specialist nurse if it's suitable for you.
+Ask your specialist nurse if wearing a cold cap during chemotherapy is suitable for you.
 You can talk about the possible risks with your specialist if you're worried.

 Patient stories on hair loss and thinning